 It will use up more memory but gives the option to choose a photo based on a second’s worth of footage.

 Plus, it gives more atmosphere of motion – which is the cornerstone of any good action shot.
-There’s also the slo-mo function, in particular, the iPhone 8 and iPhone 8 Plus which allows you to shoot at a massive 240 fps.
+There’s also the slo-mo function, in particular, the iPhone 8 and iPhone 8 Plus or iPhone X which allows you to shoot at a massive 240 fps.

 Main pic: Via Allan Hinton